So, what do you do?

 “If a young man tells his date how handsome, smart and successful he is – that’s advertising.
 If the young man tells his date she’s intelligent, looks lovely, and is a great conversationalist, he’s saying the right things to the right person and that’s marketing.
 If someone else tells the young woman how handsome, smart and successful her date is – that’s PR.”

-Dave Yonkman is the former Washington Correspondent for Newsmax Media, Capitol Hill Communications Director and the founding principal of DYS Media, LLC.
+Dave Yonkman is the President of DYS Media, LLC, former Washington Correspondent for Newsmax Media and Capitol Hill Communications Director.
+This article originally appeared in